Jurassic World: Fallen Kingdom: Filming

-Filming began on February 24, 2017, and the shoot included locations in England followed by Hawaii.
-Most of the filming in England took place at Pinewood Studios.
-Because of its large sound stages, it was considered perfect for the film's many interior scenes.
-Scenes shot in Hawaii were set on Isla Nublar.
+Filming began on February 24, 2017, and the shoot included locations in England; most of the filming there took place at Pinewood Studios.
+Because of its large sound stages, the facility was considered perfect for the film's many interior scenes.
+After England, filming moved to Hawaii, which stood in for Isla Nublar.
 A post-credits scene is set at the Paris Las Vegas resort, where loose pteranodons from Lockwood's estate land atop the resort's Eiffel Tower.
 Scenes were also expected to be shot at Brecon Beacons National Park in Wales, but ultimately no filming took place there.

+Óscar Faura served as cinematographer.
 The film is the first entry in the Jurassic Park series to be shot in CinemaScope, a widescreen 2.40:1 aspect ratio, as Bayona wanted to present the film as "bigger" and "more epic".
-The film crew used Arri Alexa 65 cameras exclusively, making it the first film in the series to be shot digitally.
+The crew used Arri Alexa 65 cameras exclusively, making it the first film in the series to be shot digitally.
 Several scenes were shot to reference various films including From Here to Eternity (1953) and Dracula (1979), as well as Spielberg's films Raiders of the Lost Ark (1981) and E.T. the Extra-Terrestrial (1982).

 Spielberg was shown scenes from the film during production and offered Bayona his opinions.
 Bayona said that making the film was the biggest challenge of his life.
 The original cut of the film was approximately two hours and 45 minutes, which the filmmakers considered too long.
 It was trimmed to two hours and eight minutes for the final cut.
-One scene removed from the film for runtime reasons revealed the character of Zia to be a lesbian, an idea that came from Bayona and Trevorrow.
-The two chose not to include the deleted scenes on the film's home video release, as they believed that there was nothing meaningful in the scenes that would be of interest to viewers.
+One scene removed for runtime reasons revealed the character of Zia to be a lesbian, an idea that came from Bayona and Trevorrow.
+The two chose not to include the deleted scenes on the film's home video release, believing there was nothing that would be of interest to viewers.
 The Pteranodons in Las Vegas is one scene that was cut but eventually added as the film's post-credits scene prior to the theatrical release.

 During filming, and in between takes, Bayona used an iPod to play different types of music on set to inspire the actors, as he had done with his previous films.
 He also played sound effects from other films in the series, including a T. rex roar that he sometimes used to get a natural reaction from the actors.
 In particular, Bayona played unexpected sounds and loud music to scare Smith for certain scenes, as his character is portrayed as easily frightened.
 Bayona and Pratt discussed each scene involving Owen's character before it was shot, and many of Pratt's ideas were used in the film.
 Discussing Levine's character, Bayona said: "He came with this idea of creating this kind of military man.
 He just wanted to portray the most hateable character possible. [...]
 And he was so creative on set, trying to give ideas, bringing story notes to make this character more and more hateable".